arnaudblois/python-ubuntu-image/README.md

 # python-ubuntu-image

-A Ubuntu Docker image with the latest Pyth²on version built with optimisations and the latest openSSL.
+A Ubuntu Docker image with the latest Python version built with optimisations and the latest openSSL.

 # Images